 Dine Like Locals

 Allison is a property manager at Bluewater in the Atlantic Beach office.
-She is smart as they come and procrastination isn’t really her style, it’s mine.
-For example, it’s April 21st and I’m just writing my first blog post for the month.
-Allison and I may be different as night and day we still fight over which is better HoHo’s (gross) or Swiss Cake Rolls (delish) but we do share a love for Happy Cakes Oreo Overload and Cookie Dough cupcakes.
-Take our advice and have one while you’re here, you won’t regret it.
-Happy Cakes makes their cupcakes each day, no leftovers.
+She is as smart as they come and procrastination isn’t really her style, it’s mine.
+For example, it’s April 21st, and I’m just writing my first blog post for the month.
+Allison and I may be different as night and day we still fight over which is better HoHo’s (gross) or Swiss Cake Rolls (delish), but we do share a love for Happy Cakes Oreo Overload and Cookie Dough cupcakes.
+Take our advice and have one while you’re here.
+You won’t regret it.
+Happy Cakes makes its cupcakes each day with no leftovers.
 There’s a calendar of flavors of the month so you can decide which day you want to swing in for your taste of choice.

 If you’re here on a Tuesday you MUST go to Island Grille in Atlantic Beach.
 Located on Money Island Drive, it’s a small establishment so make reservations.
 The Buy One, Get One special is a long-standing favorite.
 You can order the fresh catch special and the Filet stuffed with feta cheese, sun-dried tomatoes, smoked bacon, and fresh basil, finished with a roasted red pepper cream sauce, chef’s potatoes and vegetable or my favorite the Seafood Trio which is cold water lobster meat, lump crab and sea scallops with Roma tomatoes, artichoke hearts and fresh baby spinach tossed in a basil cream sauce over linguini with shaved parmesan.
 Do yourself a favor and go there.

 Front Street Grille